pravatbhusal/university-notes/CS 314/Lectures/src/chapter15/README.md

   - O(1) all cases
 - resize
   - O(N) all cases, due to deep-copying
-  - Tip: resize(int newCapacity) where newCapacity = oldCapacity + constant would take O(N) time for the add algorithm due to needing to resize in constant time.
-Therefore, it's advised to do newCapacity = oldCapacity * 2 + 1 so that add() becomes O(1) since it spreads out the cost of resizing enough.
+  - Tip: resize(int newCapacity) where newCapacity = oldCapacity + constant would take O(N) average-case for the add algorithm due to needing to resize in constant time.
+Therefore, it's advised to do newCapacity = oldCapacity * 2 + 1 so that add() becomes O(1) average-case since it spreads out the cost of resizing enough.
 - insert
   - O(N) worst-case, and F(N) = 2N due to resizing
   - O(N) average-case